 Similar processes ensure the transmission shifts gears properly, the ATV charges the battery correctly, and the engine doesn’t overheat.

-All of this is made possible by the ECU, which ties all of the information together and then sends signals to the various active components on how to act.
+All of the above is made possible by the ECU, which ties all of the information together and then sends signals to the various active components on how to act.

 How Does an ECU Go Bad?

-Another common cause of a fault ECU is a bad voltage regulator putting out too high of a voltage and frying the fragile ECU electronics.
+Another common cause of a faulty ECU is a bad voltage regulator putting out too high of a voltage and frying the fragile ECU electronics.

-If you jump-start your ATV, switching the polarity of the cables can fry the ECU as well.
+If you jump-start your ATV, switching the cables’ polarity can also fry the ECU.

 What Are the Symptoms of a Faulty ATV ECU?

-Any time there is an issue with the engine not starting, not running correctly, when the transmission acts up, or just about any other fault in a system that the ECU controls, there’s a chance the ECU might be faulty.
+Any time there is an issue with the engine not starting or running correctly, when the transmission acts up, or just about any other fault in a system that the ECU controls, there’s a chance the ECU might be faulty.

 These are some of the more common scenarios where a faulty ECU should be on the list of possible suspects: